isabella232/document-services.en/help/usecases/legal.md

 ![Screenshot of form upload](assets/legal_7.png)

 Now, add the following code snippets to the controllers /createPDFController.js file.
-This retrieves the uploaded document and transforms it into PDF.
+This code retrieves the uploaded document and transforms it into PDF.
 Document Services saves the original uploaded file and the transformed file in different folders.

 ```
 ###controllers/createPDFController.js